CommandShiftHQ/feb-20-mock-mob/README.md

 # Feb20 Test Mocks Mob Coding

 # Challenge
-To develop a object contructor function for a electronic payment system (let's call it a Lobster Card).
+To develop a object constructor function for a electronic payment system on public transport (let's call it a Lobster Card).

 - It should have access to a range of ticket types.
 - It should be able to scan a payment card.